rom762/gbc_duty/README.md

 # gbc_duty
-who is on duty today?
-Bot is on duty today
+- Who is on duty today?
+- Bot is on duty today